KenzieJunaidi/veritas/README.md

 > ⚠️ This account is provided **strictly for testing and academic evaluation**.

+---

-## 📌 How to Use the Veritas Attendance System
+### 📌 How to Use the Veritas Attendance System

-Veritas is a web-based attendance system that leverages real-time face recognition to automatically record attendance.
-Follow the steps below to ensure proper usage.

-### Step-by-Step Usage Guide

 1. **Access the System**
    Log in to the Veritas web application using a valid account.